DataCanvasIO/DeepTables/docs/source/index.rst

 DT follow these steps to build a neural network:

-1. Category features sent to embedding layers.
+1. Category features -> Embedding Layer.
-2. Continuous feature sent to dense layer or to embedding layers after discretization/categorization.
+2. Continuous feature -> Dense Layer or to Embedding Layer after discretization/categorization.
-3. Embedding/Dense layers output to various network components.
+3. Embedding/Dense layers -> Feature Interactions/Extractions nets.
-4. Different network components are fused through add/concat operation as the output of the model.
+4. Stacking(add/concat) outputs of nets as the output of the model.

 .. image:: images/architecture.png